pascal-winter/website/_pages/modern-tontines.md

 > Retirement Decumulation is the "nastiest, hardest, problem in finance" - William Sharpe

-## Modern Tontines, as a retirement vessel, can efficiently solve the anuity puzzle
+## Modern Tontines, as a retirement vessel, can efficiently solve the annuity puzzle
 A Flexible, Transparent and Efficient pension solution:

 ![image-right](/assets/images/tontines_graph.png){: .align-center}